Cubic Yards Calculator

 Border Area (ft²) = Outer Area (ft²) - Inner Area (ft²)

-And finally, calculate the volume:
+And finally, calculating the volume:

 Volume (ft³) = Depth (ft) × Border Area (ft²)

-The dimensions of the interior area are 1 (m) × 0.3 (m).
-The width of the border is 0.05 (m).
-The form's height is 0.3 (m).
+The interior dimensions are 1 (m) × 0.3 (m).
+The border width is 0.05 (m), and the form's total height (depth) is 0.3 (m).

 Inner Area (m²) = Inner Length × Inner Width = 1 × 0.3 = 0.3 (m²)